 Like with many other materials, concrete can change in quality as a result of its temperature.
-This can be especially important when there are certain temperature extremes where concrete is being poured.
+This is especially important when there are certain temperature extremes where concrete is being poured.

 Concrete has to be relatively warm for it to set and cure properly.
 It needs to be at least 40 degrees Fahrenheit while poured and at least 50 degrees when curing.
-The demands for a supportive environment are so strict that sometimes an outside heating source might be required to project warm air near the concrete during cold weather conditions.
+The demands for a supportive environment are so strict that sometimes an outside heating source is necessary to project warm air near the concrete during cold weather conditions.

-A typical mass concrete mixture will generate heat as a results of hydration process.
-This process involves the water within the cement moving around and being used up.
-This will create the heat that is required for concrete to thrive, but it still needs to be kept in a temperature where this process can actually be sustainable.
+A typical mass concrete mixture will generate heat as a result of the hydration process.
+This process requires the water within the cement to move around and merge.
+This will create the heat that is necessary for concrete to thrive.
+However, it still needs to be kept at a temperature where this process can actually be sustainable.

-The concrete mixture must be analyzed carefully so it will solidify and stay strong for years to come.
-Concrete that is not set properly may have a hard time with solidifying and can end up having very poor quality.
+Contractors must carefully analyze the concrete mixture so it will solidify and stay strong for years to come.
+Concrete that is not set properly may have a hard time solidifying and can end up having very poor quality.

-This shows the importance of measuring the temperature of concrete.
+This shows the importance of testing temperature.
 A temperature monitoring device can help you out in cold and hot weather conditions to protect the concrete (surface).
-At Giatec Scientific Inc., have created a unique product called SmartRock2™.
-This is a wireless sensor and concrete temperature logger that helps you track the temperature of concrete, from fresh to hardened stages.
+At Giatec, we have created a unique product called SmartRock®.
+This is a wireless sensor that helps you check concrete temperature and track how it goes from fresh to hardened stages.
 The temperature history can then be used to calculate the maturity index of concrete, enabling the user to predict its early-age compressive strength.

-The temperature monitoring can be used for monitoring the variation of temperature on the surface of concrete, especially in the cold season, or to study the strength development in concrete.
-The latter is based on the maturity method, and can be used to predict the early-age strength of concrete.
+A concrete temperature test can be used for monitoring the variation of temperature on the surface of concrete, especially in the cold season, or to study the strength development in concrete.
+The latter is based on the maturity method and can be used to predict the early-age strength of concrete.

 The temperature sensors will typically work in many extreme conditions and can easily handle temperature values of up to 170 degrees Fahrenheit (as is the case for mass concrete foundations, retaining walls, or dams).
 However, the sensor will have to be buried in appropriate locations, and key structural components.

-A reader is used to collect the temperature data.
+A reader is used to collect concrete temperature data.
 A traditional reader requires a wired connection to the sensor to retrieve the data.
-This can be done using wireless technology for the case of SmartRock2 sensor.
-The wireless sensor should be places within the 3 to 4 inches distance from the surface.
-This will ensure that the signal strength is powerful enough to be detected by smartphone or tablet.
-A mobile app will help the user to find and locate the sensors, and connect to them.
+This can be done using wireless technology for the case of SmartRock sensor.
+The wireless sensor should be placed within a 3 to 4-inch distance from the surface.
+This will ensure that the signal strength is powerful enough to be detected by a smartphone or tablet.
+A mobile app will help the user to find and locate the sensors and connect to them.
 It is also used to retrieve the test data from the sensor and analyze the results.